Assistant Professor

 Biography

-Jennifer Raso is an Assistant Professor at McGill University’s Faculty of Law, where she teaches Administrative Process and Poverty and the Law.
+Jennifer Raso is Assistant Professor at McGill University’s Faculty of Law, a leadership team member with the McGill Collaborative on AI and Society (McCAIS), and a co-convenor of the Global Data Law Interest Group (ICON-S).
 Her research investigates the relationship between discretion, data-driven technologies, and administrative law.
 She is particularly intrigued by how humans/non-humans collaborate and diverge as they produce institutional decisions, and the consequences for procedural fairness and substantive justice.
-Professor Raso is presently exploring these issues as the PI on a SSHRC Insight Development Grant project, "Shifting Front Lines in the Digital Welfare State: Coding Canadian Social Assistance Laws."
+Professor Raso has exploredthese issues as the PI on a SSHRC Insight Development Grant project, "Shifting Front Lines in the Digital Welfare State: Coding Canadian Social Assistance Laws," a FRQSC-funded study, "The Norms In Forms: The Challenges of Being ‘Heard’ by the Digital Welfare State,” and as an expert advisor on three international research projects examining digital government (two in the UK, one in Denmark/Norway).
+At McGill, Professor Raso teaches a range of courses including Regulating AI, Science Technology and the Law, Administrative Process, Law and Poverty, and Foundations of Law.

-Before joining McGill, Professor Raso was a post-doctoral fellow at the University of New South Wales Faculty of Law, a visiting fellow at the Yale Law School Information Society Project, a visiting researcher at the University of California Berkeley Center for the Study of Law and Society, and a lawyer for the City of Toronto.
+Before joining McGill, Professor Raso Assistant Professor at the University of Alberta's Faculty of Law, a post-doctoral fellow at the University of New South Wales Faculty of Law, a visiting fellow at the Yale Law School Information Society Project, a visiting researcher at the University of California Berkeley Center for the Study of Law and Society, and a lawyer for the City of Toronto.
 She obtained an S.J.D. from the University of Toronto, where she was a junior fellow at the Centre for Criminology and Sociolegal Studies.

-An award-winning socio-legal scholar, Professor Raso has received the Canadian Law and Society Association’s Best English-Language Article prize (2018), and the inaugural Richard Hart Prize at the University of Cambridge’s Public Law Conference (2016).
-Her work has been funded by the Social Sciences and Humanities Research Council (Canada) and the Endeavour Fellowships Program (Australia).
+An award-winning socio-legal scholar, Professor Raso has received the Canadian Association of Law Teacher's Scholarly Paper Award (2025), the Canadian Law and Society Association’s Best English-Language Article prize (2018), and the inaugural Richard Hart Prize at the University of Cambridge’s Public Law Conference (2016).
+Her work has been funded by the Social Sciences and Humanities Research Council, the Natural Sciences and Engineering Research Council (both in Canada), the Fondation de Recherche du Québec, and the Endeavour Fellowships Program (Australia).

 Employment